LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 Similar to Numeric searches, the FHIR Server computes an implicit range for search query values with no range prefix (e.g. `eq`, `ne`, `ap`) based on the number of significant figures passed in the query string.
 For searches with the `ap` prefix, we use the range `[implicitLowerBound - searchQueryValue * .1, implicitUpperBound + searchQueryValue * .1)` to ensure that the `ap` range is broader than the implicit range of `eq`.

-The IBM FHIR Server does not consider the `Quantity.comparator` field as part of search processing at this time.
+The LinuxForHealth FHIR Server does not consider the `Quantity.comparator` field as part of search processing at this time.

 ### Searching on URI
-URI searches on the IBM FHIR Server are case-sensitive with "exact-match" semantics.
+URI searches on the LinuxForHealth FHIR Server are case-sensitive with "exact-match" semantics.
 The `above` and `below` prefixes can be used to perform path-based matching that is based on the `/` delimiter.

 There is one exception to the statement above.
 The `url` search parameter, which is defined in the base FHIR specification on definitional resource types as a URI search parameter, is actually treated as a canonical search parameter of type REFERENCE, as documented in the [FHIR specification](http://hl7.org/fhir/R4B/references.html#canonical).
-The following section of this document describes how the IBM FHIR Server processes canonical reference searches.
+The following section of this document describes how the LinuxForHealth FHIR Server processes canonical reference searches.

 ### Searching on Reference
-Reference searches on the IBM FHIR Server support search on elements of type Reference and on elements of type canonical.
+Reference searches on the LinuxForHealth FHIR Server support search on elements of type Reference and on elements of type canonical.

 **Search on Elements of Type Reference:**